zemogle/public-site/content/cv.md

 - 2012 May - Leiden Observatory Science Communication seminar  - “Creating an open network of robotic telescopes”

 ## Recent Public Talks
+- 2017 January - British Science Fiction Association - "Science of Doctor Who: Time Travel and the Master"
+- 2016 December - St Louis Science Centre - "Science of Doctor Who: Time Travel and the Master"
 - 2016 July - Astronomy on Tap, Santa Barbara - "Jack Photon: a story of light"
 - 2016 June - Mensa Cymru - "Science of Doctor Who: Space Travel and Alien Worlds”.
 - 2016 June - Devizes Festival - "Science of Doctor Who: Space Travel and Alien Worlds”.